kong0107/JSML/context.md

 Let's use another property name `"$"` to represent children.
 This have the following pros:
 1. shorter in JSON
-2. no need to be quoted in JS as a object key name
+2. no need to be quoted in JS as a object property name
 3. there would not have conflict with any attribute name (since it's illegal in XML to use this character in attribute name).

 ```js